Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Between 2003 and September 30, 2015, states spent nearly $3.2 billion in HAVA funds, according to the Election Assistance Commission.
 At $26.2 million, California has spent the most, which makes sense, considering it also has the largest population and the most electoral votes (55).

 Even after taking into account all of these costs, don’t forget that the most important thing anyone can do in an election is vote – and that’s still free.

-Maggie Jenkins is the PR and Social Media Specialist at Alliant.
+Maggie Tomasek is the PR and Content Strategist at Alliant.
 She began her career as a sports journalist for newspapers in Utica, N.Y., Des Moines and Cincinnati before moving to Chicago in 2009.
-Maggie is a six-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
+Maggie is an eight-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
 Her mom instilled in her a great sense of fiscal responsibility, and her big sister told her to throw that responsibility out the window every once in a while in the name of life experience.
 So far, that combination of financial advice has worked out pretty well for her.

 Get even more personal finance info, tips and tricks delivered right to your inbox each month.

 Thanks for subscribing to Alliant's Money Mentor newsletter!
 You will now receive personal finance tips in your email inbox each month.

 You are leaving Alliant’s website to enter a website hosted by an organization separate from Alliant Credit Union.
 The products and services on this website are being offered through LPL Financial or its affiliates, which are separate entities from, and not affiliates of, Alliant Credit Union.The privacy and security policies of the site may differ from those of Alliant Credit Union.